-Dynamic ice margin retreat continued as the LIS receded over the Canadian Shield, but the geomorphic expression differed to 985 that of the Northern Interior Plains.
+Dynamic ice margin retreat continued as the LIS receded over the Canadian Shield, but the geomorphic expression differed to that of the Northern Interior Plains.
 On the Canadian Shield to the east of Great Slave Lake, Sharpe et al. (2021) interpreted meltwater corridors and associated eskers and an absence of moraines to indicate that retreat was dominated by regional stagnation of the ice sheet.
-In contrast, in our study region on the Canadian Shield, flat-topped deposits or fans are commonly observed in association with eskers (Figure 10Figure 9E and F).
+In contrast, in our study region on the Canadian Shield, flat-topped deposits or fans are commonly observed in association with eskers (Figure 9E and F).
 Such beaded esker systems are commonly associated with sequential formation of esker segments at or near the ice sheet margin (e.g. Mäkinen, 2003; Stoker et al., 2021).
-Additionally, overprinting lineation patterns record reorganisations of the ice flow units during deglaciation (Figure 10Figure 9F).
+Additionally, overprinting lineation patterns record reorganisations of the ice flow units during deglaciation (Figure 9F).
 In some locations there is a clearly increasing influence of topography on ice flow, as small ice lobes were developed locally, conflicting with the synchronous formation of lineations proposed further to the east by Sharpe et al. (2021) (Figure 6O, Fs-251; Figure 6P, Fs-250 and 254).
-Therefore, we suggest that widespread stagnation had not begundid not occur for the northwestern LIS margin to the west of 210°W but may have occurred further to the east, as documented by Sharpe et al. (2021).
-Instead, we propose that pulsed margin retreat likely continued dominated, withbut at lower ice marginer retreat rates (Reyes et al., 2022; Dalton et al., 2023) and with slower ice velocities (Fs 249-260) compared to the intermediate stage (14.5 - 13.0 ka).
-Our findings are more broadly aligned with studies suggesting that ice margin retreat was stepwise and time-transgressive (Campbell and Eagles, 2014; Campbell et al., 2016, 2018, 2019, 2020; Lauzon and Campbell, 2018; Livingstone et al., 2020; McMartin et al., 2021; Brouard et al., 2022; Dyke and Campbell, 2022; Vérité et al., 2024), with the signature of stagnation
+Therefore, we suggest that widespread stagnation did not occur for the northwestern LIS margin.
+Instead, we propose that pulsed margin retreat likely dominated, with lower ice margin retreat rates (Reyes et al., 2022; Dalton et al., 2023) and with slower ice velocities (Fs 249-260) compared to the intermediate stage (14.5 - 13.0 ka).
+Our findings are more broadly aligned with studies suggesting that ice margin retreat was stepwise and time-transgressive (Campbell and Eagles, 2014; Campbell et al., 2016, 2018, 2019, 2020; Lauzon and Campbell, 2018; Livingstone et al., 2020; McMartin et al., 2021; Brouard et al., 2022; Dyke and Campbell, 2022; Vérité et al., 2024), with the signature of stagnation being localised.